skrub-data/notes/pipe.md

 ```

-And we can obtain a scikit-learn `GridSearchCV` that we can use to tune hyperparameters.
+And we can obtain a scikit-learn `GridSearchCV` or `RandomizedSearchCV` that we can use to tune hyperparameters.
-This is not yet in the prototybe but we should also have methods (or a parameter) to get a randomised or successive halving object instead.
+This is not yet in the prototybe but we should also have methods (or a parameter) to get a successive halving object as well.

 ```python
 p.get_grid_search()